draveness/DKNightVersion/README.md

 # Contribute

-if there is a bug, you can either fix it and open a pull request or open a issue.

-If you want some new features, read the documentation and fork this repo.
+Feel free to open an issue or pull request, if you need help or there is a bug.

 # Contact